- Published on

 Handling Merge Conflicts through - ours and theirs

-command is one of the most powerful and verstatile commands in Git.
+The git rebase command is one of the most powerful and verstatile commands in Git.
 It can be used to reapply commits on top of another base tip, rename commits, squash commits, and handle merge conflicts.

-When you have a merge conflict, you can use the ours
+When you have a merge conflict, you can use the ours and theirs options to resolve the conflict.

 - Use

-option to keep the changes from the current branch. - Use
+oursoption to keep the changes from the current branch. - Use

-option to keep the changes from the branch being merged.
+theirsoption to keep the changes from the branch being merged.

 git rebase -X ours [branch-name]